reduxjs/reselect/README.md

   - Added `dependencyRecomputations` and `resetDependencyRecomputations` to the [output selector fields].
 These additions provide greater control and insight over [input selectors], complementing the new `argsMemoize` API.
   - Introduced `inputStabilityCheck`, a development tool that runs the [input selectors] twice using the same arguments and triggers a warning If they return differing results for the same call.
+  - Introduced `identityFunctionCheck`, a development tool that checks to see if the [result function] returns its own input.

 These updates aim to enhance flexibility, performance, and developer experience.
 For detailed usage and examples, refer to the updated documentation sections for each feature.